Ehsan-Tal/notepad_dailies/README.md

 # NotePadDailies
- A day-based task tracker that works with text files and a python script.
+ A day-based productivity & task tracker that works with text files and a python script.

  My vision for this is a receipt for the everyday activities, progress, and assessments.